 How memorizing the Chinese Multiplication table helps to learn Chinese

-- All Chinese people know about it: you will gain cultural experience by learning how the Chinese learn multiplication.
+You will gain cultural experience by learning how the Chinese learn multiplication.
 You can easily talk to any Chinese person about it and start a conversation with them.

 Can Non-Native Chinese Parents use the Chinese Multiplication Table to Teach their Kids?